Anamitraroy22/my-portfolio/README.md

 **Tech Stack**: Flutter, Firebase Auth, Cloud Firestore
 A real-time social chat app supporting multimedia messaging, group chats, and emoji reactions.
 Includes user presence detection and encrypted messaging logic.

+A simple reminder this is not all the projects I have done.
+I have added more repo in GitHub, should I upload those also?
 ---

 ## 🧠 Skills